 The practice had an efficient appointment system to respond to patients' needs.
-Staff told us that patients who requested an urgent appointment were seen the same day.
+Staff told us that patients who requested an urgent appointment were seen the same day and patients commented that they had found it easy to access urgent appointments.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.

 Staff told us that they currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
-For example, patient notes were flagged if they were unable to access the first floor surgery or if they required a translator.
+For example, patient notes were flagged if they were unable to access the first floor surgery or if they required a translator

-Patients were sent text message reminders or could opt to receive letters for upcoming appointments.
+Patients were provided with appointment cards and written reminders for upcoming appointments.
 Staff told us that they telephoned some patients on the morning of their appointment to make sure they could get to the practice.
+Staff also telephoned patients after complex treatment to check on their well-being and recovery.